fgallovic/RIKsrf/README.md

 -----------
 Ruiz Integral Kinematic (RIK) earthquake source model: Slip rate generation and 1D full wavefield synthetics

-Suite of code for earthquake strong ground motion simulations using an advanced kinematic source model based on the model of Ruiz et al. (2011).
-RIKsrf provides slip rates functions on a finely discretized source that result in synthetics with the desired omega-squared spectral decay in full (broadband) frequency range.
+Suite of codes for earthquake strong ground motion simulations using an advanced kinematic source model based on the model of Ruiz et al. (2011).
+RIKsrf provides slip rate functions on a finely discretized source that result in synthetics with the desired omega-squared spectral decay in full (broadband) frequency range.

 ####Main features of the RIK model: